 It’s erotic, pleasant, healthy, and fun.
 It’s excellent foreplay and doesn’t even use your hands.

 Sensual massage, incorporating a highly secret and relaxing experience into your lives, allows both to receive pleasure without any pressure of performance and to assimilate an alternative source of intimacy into your relationship.

 Giving what’s often called a “tantric” massage is an exquisite way to bond, relieve stress, and communicate to ensure both of you are comfortable with the intimacy occurring.

-Try gradually assimilating amorous zones into the basic massage, watching for verbal and nonverbal feedback from your partner to show you how satisfied and comfortable she is at each stage and focusing on pressure on the most pleasurable areas.
+Try gradually assimilating amorous zones into the basic massage, watching for verbal and nonverbal feedback from your partner to show you how satisfied and comfortable she is at each stage, and focusing on the pressure on the most pleasurable areas.

 Use your tongue and mouth to kiss, lick and breathe on your partner’s skin.
 Try using grapeseed oil; it doesn’t irritate women’s vaginas.
 Also, rose oil smells great, and sandalwood oil is known to help increase libido.

 Have her lay down comfortably either face up or face down; both positions allow you access to the sensitive regions.
 Begin by using your body, not your hands, to massage her chest, arms, thighs, and hands.